 Heroin addiction carries significant risks and potential dangers.
 It can lead to various short-term and long-term health consequences, including heroin addiction, overdose, and death.
 Over time, individuals who use heroin often develop tolerance, requiring higher doses to achieve the desired effects.
 This escalating pattern of use contributes to the increased risk of overdose.

-Furthermore, sharing needles for injecting heroin can expose users to infections such as HIV/AIDS, hepatitis B, and hepatitis C. The lifestyle associated with heroin addiction can also lead to social, financial, and legal problems.
 Heroin addiction and dependency can have a significant impact on your physical, psychological, and behavioural well-being.
 While it’s important to remember that each person may exhibit different signs and symptoms, there are some common indicators of heroin addiction and dependency.

 Physical signs of heroin addiction include: